Pylons/pyramid_blogr/docs/intro.rst

 launch our business logic(views) and authentication, example of form library usage and pagination of our blog entries.

-Pyramid_flaskr makes some initial assumptions:
+Pyramid_blogr makes some initial assumptions:

 * Will use **alchemy** scaffold with SQLAlchemy as its ORM layer
 * **Mako** templates will be our choice for templating engine